John Hubley: Personal life

-On May 30, 1941, Hubley married Claudia Sewell, one of Disney's "ink a paint girls", in Reno, Nevada.
+On May 30, 1941, Hubley married Claudia Sewell, one of Disney's "ink and paint girls", in Reno, Nevada.
 The couple did not go on a honeymoon, and instead sped back to California to partake in the 1941 animator's strike, which had started the day prior.
 The Hubleys moved to a house at 10543 Woodbridge Street in the Toluca Lake section of Los Angeles.
-The couple’s first child, Anne, was born in 1942.
+Their first child, Anne, was born in 1942.
 John and Claudia had two more children, Mark and Susan, while living at 11689 Laurelwood Drive in Los Angeles.
 Both houses were only a short drive from the UPA studio in Burbank.

 Sometime in the 1940s, Hubley met Faith Elliott, a stage manager from New York City who had come to Los Angeles to become a script clerk at Columbia.
-Faith recalled she “met John in Hollywood…when he was in the Army”.
-The two became friends and remained friends during Hubley’s time at UPA.
-When Hubley was fired from UPA and began work on Finian's Rainbow, Yip Harburg assigned Elliott to be Hubley’s assistant.
-By all accounts, the relationship between Hubley and Elliott was platonic, with Elliott saying they “both… controlled their friendship for ten years and after all [Hubley] was a married man with three children”.
-Nonetheless, as Elliott and Hubley grew closer, Hubley’s own marriage crumbled.
-John and Claudia divorced in 1954, with his children staying in Los Angeles while Hubley left to focus on Storyboard, Inc. in New York City.
+Faith recalled she "met John in Hollywood...when he was in the Army".
+The two became friends and remained so during Hubley's time at UPA.
+When he was fired from UPA and began work on Finian's Rainbow, Yip Harburg assigned Elliott as Hubley's assistant.
+By all accounts, the relationship between them was platonic, with Elliott saying they "both... controlled their friendship for ten years and after all [Hubley] was a married man with three children".
+Nonetheless, as Elliott and Hubley grew closer, his own marriage crumbled.
+John and Claudia divorced in 1954, with his children staying in Los Angeles while he left to focus on Storyboard, Inc. in New York City.